integrations

 • domain/<domain> or page/<domain/path> before browsing or scraping

-If you already centralize tool creation in one module, put the brin helper there so every new tool inherits the same policy by default.
+if you centralize tool creation in one module, put the brin helper there so every new tool inherits the same policy by default.